Report: Uber barring its ex CEO from NYSE balcony during IPO

 In a report published Friday, The New York Times cites unnamed sources who say Uber CEO Dara Khosrowshahi (kahs-row-SHAH'-hee) has decided that Travis Kalanick is not welcome to share the exchange's balcony when Uber begins trading as a public company next Friday.

+The blowback from the problems helped Uber rival Lyft pick up ground in the U.S. — something Uber acknowledged in its IPO filing — and led Kalanick's ouster as CEO.

-The Times' report says Kalanick asked to take part in the ringing of the opening bell at the NYSE, but Khosrowshahi refused.
+The Times' report says Kalanick, who remains member of the company's board of directors, asked to take part in the ringing of the opening bell at the NYSE, but Khosrowshahi refused.